Dajagbon/Asg-7/README.md

 # Asg-7

-**a) Purpose of the Program(s)**: The purpose of the factor program is to allow the users to choose between 3 modes: LCM, GCF, and Stop.
-In GCF, the program should take two integers and input and compute the greatest common factor between those values.
-In each of those modes, the program should confirm that the user input is acceptable, if not the program should continue to prompt the user until the input is acceptable.
-After completing the task, the program should ask the user what they want to do, and should only stop after the user inputs ‘Stop’ as the mode.
+**a) Purpose of the Program(s)**: The purpose of the probability program is to take a dice configuration, and a numeric value as input.
+The function should then calculate the probability of rolling a series of numbers on the dice that matches or exceeds the input value (ie. ‘1d6’, 3, would return 4/6).

-The purpose of the passage program is to take two inputs: a passage of at least 200 characters, and a character.
-The program should then scan the passage for the number of occurrences of the specified character.
-If the character is not contained in the passage, the program should prompt the user to ask the user to give another character.
-If the user uses a passage of insufficient size the program should inform them of the number of characters contained in their passage and prompt them to enter another passage.
+The purpose of the combinatorics program is to take a string as input and generate a list of all permutations of the characters used in that string.
+For example, the input ‘AB’ would return ‘AB’ and ‘BA’.

-b) Input: The factor program's input is the Modes and two numbers given by the user.
-The passage program's input is the letter the user provides.
+**b) Input:** The probability program's input is the dice configuration and the numeric value provided by the information.
+The combinatorics program's input is the string provided by the information.

-c) Expected Output: The factor program's output is GCF, LCM, or Stop from the given information.
-The passage program comes out as the number of times the letter is in each passage.
+**c) Expected Output:** The probability program's output is a probability from the given information.
+The combinatorics program is the rearranged permutation words from the given information.

-d) Type of Execution: The type(s) of execution for the factor and passage program is Conditional execution.
+**d) Type of Execution:** The type(s) of execution for the probability and combinatorics program is Conditional execution.

-e) Possible Improvements: The factor program could be improved by: I could explain parts of what my code does.
+**e) Possible Improvements:** The probability program could be improved by: Allowing the def function to take the number of dice and the target value as arguments or by adding more clarity to my variable names.

-The passage could be improved by: I could also explain what my code does here and use a input for the passages.
+The combinatorics program could be improved by: Using more descriptive variable names.